Top 10 African Animals

 Zebra

-Zebras (subgenus Hippotigris) are African equines with distinctive black-and-white striped coats.
+Zebras, members of the subgenus Hippotigris, are African equines with distinctive black-and-white striped coats.
 There are three living species: the Grévy's zebra (Equus grevyi), plains zebra (E. quagga), and mountain zebra (E. zebra).
-Zebra stripes vary among individuals and species, with evidence suggesting they... read more
+Stripe patterns vary among individuals and species, with most evidence... read more

 -